-The wind-up valuation extends the solvency valuation by adding in the indexing and incorporating early retirement windows.
-On a wind-up basis, the RPP market deficit would be \$512.9 million.
+The hypothetical wind-up valuation extends the solvency valuation by adding in the indexing and incorporating early retirement windows.
+On a hypothetical windup basis, the RPP market deficit would be \$1,139.0 million.

-The RPP(OISE) solvency ratio was 1.15 at July 1, 2007, taking the partial wind-up into account, as compared to 1.05 at July 1, 2006, on the same basis.
+The RPP(OISE) solvency ratio was 1.03 at July 1, 2008 as compared to 1.17 at July 1, 2007 on the same basis, excluding the impact of the partial wind-up members.